 ● Optimize a fluorescence-based test to study human DNA ligases

-● Being assigned a sophomore peer advisor who checks in with you monthly (or more!) to provide guidance
+● Being assigned a sophomore peer facilitator who checks in with you monthly (or more!) to provide guidance

 ● Assistance creating a resume and cover letters to apply to research projects